 Jarrod’s parents divorced when he was little.
 His mother later settled down with Sam, who seemed like a great guy, happy to go skiing, camping and riding bikes with Jarrod.
 The family soon expanded with the arrival of brother Ollie.

-But with sister Cassie, Sam became moody, and started to drink.
+But with brother Ollie, Sam became moody, and started to drink.
 This quickly evolved into threats of violence against Jarrod.
 Then worse… real violence began when Sam started to beat Jarrod.
 At just 11 years old, Jarrod thought he must be doing something to deserve being hit – but he couldn’t work out what.

 Feeling guilty, Jarrod tried to hide what was happening.